ossf/wg-orbit/CHARTER.md

 - a.
 While the WG aims to operate as a consensus-based community, if any TSC decision requires a vote to move the WG forward, the voting members of the TSC will vote on a one vote per voting member basis.

 - b.
 Quorum for a live vote requires at least fifty percent of all voting members of the TSC to be present.
-The TSC may continue to meet if quorum is not met but will be prevented from making any decisions at the meeting.

 - c.
+Any TSC member may determine that a decision requires a community consensus or TSC vote, while others may always require a vote by nature of this charter or by custom of the WG.

+- d.
+Bypassing a vote required by charter or well-established custom is grounds for removal from the TSC, subject to either a TSC vote or community consensus.

+- e.
 Except as provided elsewhere in this charter, decisions by vote at a meeting require a majority vote of those in attendance, provided quorum is met.
 Decisions made by electronic vote without a meeting require a majority vote of all voting members of the TSC.

-- d.
+- f.
 In the event a vote cannot be resolved by the TSC, any voting member of the TSC may refer the matter to the TAC for assistance in reaching a resolution.

 ## 5. Compliance with Policies